santolucito/santolucito.github.io/COMS1002/3/index.md

 The goal of this lab is to ensure you are ready to start interfacing with stable diffusion.
 Your goal is to explore the impact of the ```inference_steps``` parameter.
-Start by setting a random seed, and then design a prompt of your choosing, and generate 10 images, each with an increasing number of ```inference_steps```.
+Start by setting a random seed, and then design a prompt of your choosing, and generate 10 images, each with an increasing number of ```inference_steps``` (a range of roughly 1-150 is reasonable).
 Write up a short description of what you observe.
 How does the image change with more inference steps?